Check out the new audio content!

-By using the loop expression, you can create an endlessly repeating animation with only 3 keyframes.
-For example, use the loop expression on a walk cycle, to easily cycle through a leg movement.
+By using the loop expression, you can create an endlessly repeating animation in a breeze.
+For example, use the loop expression on a walk cycle, to easily repeat a leg movement.

 You don’t need to write anything in the brackets.
 The default loop type is cycle, which means the first and last keyframes need to match for the loop to look seemless.